What Are Adverbs of Degree?

 Common Adverbs of Degree

-Some common adverbs of degree are as follows:
+Some of the most common adverbs of degree are:

-When we want to use adverbs of degree in sentences, we can use either of the four structures below:
+When we want to use adverbs of degree in sentences, we can use them in either of the four positions below:

 - Before the main verb